evt-archive/cycle/README.md

 # Cycle

-This library is
+This library is obsolete.
+It is superseded by [evt-poll](https://github.com/eventide-project/poll).

-## License

-The `cycle` library is released under the [MIT License](https://github.com/eventide-project/cycle/blob/master/MIT-License.txt).